sevyharris/MonteCoffee/documentation/tutorials/coox.rst

    O^* + * & \longleftrightarrow  * + O^*

-which are dissociative adsorption of Oxygen, adsorption of CO, reaction of adsorbed O and CO to CO\ :sub:`2` and CO and O diffusion.
+which are dissociative adsorption of oxygen, adsorption of CO, reaction of adsorbed O and CO to CO\ :sub:`2` and CO and O diffusion.
 In the model it is assumed that the reaction to CO\ :sub:`2` is not reversible and the reaction product is directly desorbing.

 In this example, species 0 denotes empty sites, 1 is CO and 2 refers to O. All energies were obtained using density functional theory and are given in the paper mentioned above.